cea-hpc/modules/doc/source/module.rst

 Upon invocation of :file:`modulecmd.tcl` module run-command files are sourced in the following order:

-1. Global RC file as specified by :envvar:`MODULERCFILE` variable or
+1. Global RC file(s) as specified by :envvar:`MODULERCFILE` variable or
    |file etcdir_rc|.
-If :envvar:`MODULERCFILE` points to a directory, the
+If a path element in :envvar:`MODULERCFILE` points to a
-   :file:`modulerc` file in this directory is used as global RC file.
+   directory, the :file:`modulerc` file in this directory is used as a global RC file.

 2. User specific module RC file :file:`$HOME/.modulerc`